igneus3/nhl-scraper/README.md

 Here I have a general list of next items I am thinking about tackling.

+- [X] Update the logging statements to a uniformed format using the Python logging features
+- [X] Add in some environment variables for database location for running in a Docker container
+- [X] Update logging to a uniformed format
+- [X] Add in HTTP request retry logic
+- [X] Swap from NHL Edge API to HTML Reports
+- [ ] Update processed game states to handle resuming processing if the app execution was interrupted
+- [ ] Add in logic for handling player plus/minus stats
+- [ ] Calculate overall stats for players
 - [ ] Calculate stats for players per season
-- [ ] Calculate overall stats for players
-- [ ] Update the logging statements to a uniformed format using the Python logging features
-- [ ] Add in some environment variables for database and log locations for running in a Docker container
-- [ ] Update processed game states to handle resuming processing if the app execution was interrupted

 ### Getting started